-Along with “are there alligators in Arkansas” the animal question we are most commonly asked about our state is are there bears in Arkansas?
+The animal question we are most commonly asked about our state is “Are there bears in Arkansas?”

 The answer is yes, there are bears in Arkansas!
 In fact the bear population in Arkansas is actually increasing.
 You could say that bears in Arkansas are making a comeback.